NicosNicolaou16/ShipsWithComposeMvvmUIStatesAndRepository/README.md

 # Ships With Compose Mvvm UI States and Repository
-The project is a test project that implements and test JetPack Compose with UI States, Hilt and Room Database.
 This project is an application that applied some of the latest Google technologies for Android such as Jetpack Compose, Hilt Dependencies Injection and Room Database